Mad-Neko/Nro-Offline/README.md

 1. Đăng ký tài khoản

-Bạn có thể đăng ký tài khoản miễn phí ngay trong game, hoặc trên trang Localhost.
+- Bạn có thể đăng ký tài khoản miễn phí ngay trong game, hoặc trên trang Localhost.

-2. Một số thông tin căn bản

-- Đậu thần dùng để tăng KI và HP ngay lập tức.
-- Bạn chỉ mang theo người được 10 hạt đậu.
-Nếu muốn mang nhiều hơn, hãy xin từ bạn bè trong Bang.
-- Tất cả các sách kỹ năng đều có thể học miễn phí tại Quy Lão Kame, khi bạn có đủ điểm tiềm năng.
-- Bạn không thể bay, dùng kỹ năng, nếu hết KI.
-- Tấn công quái vật cùng bạn bè trong Bang sẽ mang lại nhiều điểm tiềm năng hơn đánh một mình.
-- Tập luyện với bạn bè tại khu vực thích hợp sẽ mang lại nhiều điểm tiềm năng hơn đánh quái vật.
-- Khi được nâng cấp, đậu thần sẽ phục hồi nhiều HP và KI hơn.
-- Vào trò chơi đều đặn mỗi ngày để nhận được Ngọc miễn phí.
+2. Some basic information

+- Senzu bean is used to increase KI and HP.
+- You can only bring 10 seeds, if you want to bring more, please ask someone in your clan.
+- To increase your abilities and skills, you can register for free training at Master Kame, if you have enough potential points.
+- You cannot use flying skills if all KI is used up.
+- Big raid with friends will add more hit points and potential.
+- Practice with friends in the right area will bring more potential.
+- When the bean is upgraded, the bean will recover more HP and KI.
+- On regular match days, if you win you can get free gems.
-- Đùi gà sẽ phục hồi 100% HP, KI.
-Cà chua phục hồi 100% KI.
-Cà rốt phục hồi 100% HP.
+- Chicken thighs will recover 100% HP KI.
+Tomato recovers 100% KI.
+Carrot recovers 100% HP.
-- Cây đậu thần kết một hạt sau một thời gian, cho dù bạn đang offline.
-- Sau 3 ngày không tham gia trò chơi, bạn sẽ bị giảm sức mạnh do lười luyện tập.
-- Bạn sẽ giảm thể lực khi đánh quái, nhưng sẽ tăng lại thể lực khi không đánh nữa.
+- The Senzu bean tree continues to bear fruit after a while, even if you are offline.
+- After 3 days of not participating in the game, you will reduce strength training.
+- You will reduce your strength if you are killed by enemies or monsters, but will increase your stamina to fight again.

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-* If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/Mad-Neko/Nro-Offline/issues/new) to discuss it, or directly create a pull request after you edit the *README.md* file with necessary changes.
+* If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/Mad-Neko/Nro-Offline/issues/new) to discuss it, or directly create a pull request after you edit the server with necessary changes.
 * Please make sure you check your spelling and grammar.
 * Create individual PR for each suggestion.
 * Please also read through the [Code Of Conduct](https://github.com/Mad-Neko/Nro-Offline/blob/main/CODE_OF_CONDUCT.md) before posting your first idea as well.

-### Creating A Pull Request

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## Authors